 Regardless of exam format, a student will receive an overall preliminary exam result of pass or fail.
-The department (or interdisciplinary degree program, if applicable) will determine how the overall pass or fail result is determined based on the exam structure and internal department procedures.
+The department will determine how the overall pass or fail result is determined based on the exam structure and internal department procedures.
 If the exam is administered by the advisory committee, each advisory committee member will provide a pass or fail evaluation decision.